Zerkath/portfolio-gatsby/src/posts/portfolio-bootstrap.md

 The subject was to create a portfolio website based on the things learned during the course.
 I wanted to later recreate a portfolio website with little more experience and better examples of projects.

-I liked the style I had for it and used it as inspiration for this portfolio.
 ## Picture of the project
 ![portfolio](../images/desktop-portfolio.png)